fhebert-perkins/homework/README.md

 ```
 when there are new homework questions in master:
 (from your local branch): `git pull origin master`

-(when you have made edits to your work):
+when you have made edits to your work:(from your local branch):
 ```
 git add -A
 git commit -m "your commit message"